peterussell/instrument-training-blog/_posts/2016-05-08-ir-gs-59-ifr-flight-planning-4.md

 **Using Non-WAAS GPS Approaches at Alternates**

- - when using *non-WAAS* GPS for nav and instrument approaches, **any required alternate airport you choose for your flight plan must have ann approved, operational IAP *other* than the GPS**
+ - when using *non-WAAS* GPS for nav and instrument approaches, **any required alternate airport you choose for your flight plan must have an approved, operational IAP *other* than the GPS**
  - Why?
 The GPS is subject to a few more errors than other guidance equipment
  - recall our discussion on RAIM, having enough satellites at the alternate, etc.